halkyonio/operator/README.md

 ```

 **Remarks**:
-- The `DevExp Runtime` Operator runs top of `Kubernetes >= 1.11` or `OpenShift >= 3.11`.
+- The Halkyon Operator runs top of `Kubernetes >= 1.13` or `OpenShift >= 3.11`.
-- You can find more information about the `Custom Resources` and their `fields` under this folder `pkg/apis/component/v1alpha2` like also the others `CRs` supported : `link` and `capability`
+- You can find more information about the Custom Resources and their fields under this folder `pkg/apis/component/v1alpha2` like also the others `CRs` supported : `link` and `capability`

 ## Prerequisites

-In order to use the DevExp Runtime Operator and the CRs, it is needed to install [Tekton Pipelines](https://tekton.dev/) and [KubeDB](http://kubedb.com) Operators.
+In order to use the Halkyon Operator and the CRs, it is needed to install [Tekton Pipelines](https://tekton.dev/) and [KubeDB](http://kubedb.com) Operators.
-We assume that you have installed a K8s cluster as of starting from Kubernetes version 1.12.
+We assume that you have installed a K8s cluster as of starting from Kubernetes version 1.13.

 ### Local cluster using Minikube

-Install using `brew tool` on `MacOS` the following software
+Install using Homebrew on `macOS` the following software:
 ```bash
 brew cask install minikube
 brew install kubernetes-cli
 brew install kubernetes-helm
 ```

-Next, create a `K8s` cluster where `ingress` and `dashboard` addons are enabled
+Next, create a Kubernetes cluster where `ingress` and `dashboard` addons are enabled
 ```bash
 minikube config set vm-driver virtualbox minikube config set cpus 4